-The history of Japanese kimono clothing
+The history of kimono, traditional Japanese clothing

 Most of the today’s Japanese people live in Western style clothing.
 But traditional Japanese clothing (kimono) is treated as a dress at an important event including a wedding ceremony, and young people who wear yukata in summer increase recently.